LERCAutomation/DataExtractor-ArcPro-UserGuide/appendix/appendix.rst

 Example XML file
 ================

-Below is an example of XML that might be used to set up the Data Extractor tool for MapInfo.
+Below is an example of an XML profile that might be used to set up the Data Extractor tool in ArcGIS Pro.
 Note, many of the settings have been included for illustration only and it is up to each user or LERC to ensure the system is configured to their requirements.

 ::